muhamadto/cdk-fluent-assertions/README.md

 ```

 ###  AWS CDK fluent testing library
-While working on a small [open-source project](https://github.com/muhamadto/cdk-fluent-assertions), I was varying a CDK stack containing some resources.
+While working on a small [open-source project](https://github.com/muhamadto/cdk-fluent-assertions), I was maintaining a CDK stack containing some resources.
 I noticed that the tests written using the AWS framework were verbose and presented challenges in terms of readability and maintainability.
 In response, I decided to create a small library to make it easier to read, write and maintain tests.

 To illustrate, an equivalent representation to the aforementioned example can be found below: as follows"
 ```java